blui/type-conversion-util/INSTALLATION.md

 - Consistent cross-platform behavior
 - Full document and image processing
 - Limited video/audio processing (by design)
-- Enterprise-grade security and monitoring
+- Production-grade security and monitoring

 For advanced video/audio needs, integrate with cloud services or dedicated microservices.